Turnberry Open Memories

 The 8th, a 430-yard par 4 is tricky.
 The fairway slopes from left to right and the right side of the fairway has 3 deep fairway bunkers.
 Avoiding these bunkers gives you the chance of a birdie.
 Take enough club for your second shot as all the trouble is short and be mindful of the pin position on the two-tiered green.

-The 9th from the championship tee
+The stunning 9th hole from the championship tee

 The front nine ends with one of the most photographed “new” holes in golf.
 From the championship tee, this par 3 measures 248 yards, with about 220 of that, a carry over the rocks and the Atlantic Ocean.
 Thankfully, from the white tees, it’s ”only” 187 yards and a much more enjoyable hole.
 With the Turnberry Lighthouse in the background, which doubles as the halfway house, you can’t help but smile at how lucky you are to be playing here.

-The second shot on the 10th
+Don’t miss left on the second shot on the 10th

 After a quick coffee and comfort break in the lighthouse, the challenge of the back nine awaits.
 The 10th is a cracking hole.
 From the elevated tee, the hole stretches out in front of you.
 It’s a 500-yard par 5 and it plays round the bay.
 Again, left is not an option.
 Play to the right off the tee, avoid the fairway bunker and you can consider going for the green in two.
 However beware of the fairway cross bunker, 100 yards short of the green.
 If you bail out right you can still chip and putt for birdie.